-For both landlords and tenants, it is crucial that you are aware of your rights and comply with your obligations.
-Our team offer expert advice to avoid such situations as well as continuous support should a tenancy result in a dispute.
+The law governing relationships between landlords and tenants can be extremely complicated.
+Our team offer expert advice to avoid common problems as well as continuous support should a tenancy result in a dispute.

-Led by Partner Fiona Hannaford, our Landlord and Tenant team offers a comprehensive service for residential landlords including, but not limited to the following:
+Our Landlord and Tenant lawyer offers a comprehensive service for residential landlords including, but not limited to;

 As the tenancy agreement forms the basis of the contractual relationship between a landlord and tenant, it is important that from the outset, the terms of the tenancy are well defined and agreed between the parties.
 A well drafted tenancy will prevent an array of problems from arising during the course of the tenancy, whereas a poorly drafted tenancy may result in litigation.
 An assured shorthold tenancy is the most common form of residential tenancy, but it is not suitable for all circumstances.

 The likely cost of our advice will be given at the outset of the matter, and, in straightforward transactions, we offer a fixed fee service.